-HIGHLIGHTS FOR THE YEAR
+HIGHLIGHTS FOR THE QUARTER

-- For the year ended December 31, 2014, the Company received royalty income of \$2,247,334 and recorded a loss from operations of \$8,681,619.
-The after tax loss for the year of \$17,488,041 included a \$7,371,765 impairment charge related to the Leeville royalty. - Exploration expenditures totaled \$6,866,714 of which \$2,878,346 was recovered from partners.
-In addition, projects were advanced by partners where exploration expenditures in excess of \$4 million do not flow through to our financial statements. - In North America, the Company received approximately US\$2 million in revenue from the Carlin Trend Royalty Claim Block ("Leeville") that covers portions of Newmont Mining Corporation's ("Newmont") underground operations on the Northern Carlin Trend in Nevada.
-Newmont's Turf No. 3 Vent Shaft Project, which will impact "greater Leeville" and totals \$400 million in estimated capital expenditures, is on schedule for completion in late 2015 (see Newmont's10-Q and 10-K filings for 2014).
-Also in North America, the Company executed new option royalty agreements covering copper (molybdenum) and gold properties in Arizona and Nevada, respectively, while staking additional ground in key mining districts. - In Turkey, partner Çolakoglu Ticari Yatirim A.S. advised that its 2014 Akarca exploration program further expanded and defined known zones of epithermal gold and silver mineralization, and also identified new targets for followup.
+- For the quarter ended March 31, 2015, the Company received royalty income of \$362,991 and recorded a loss from operations of \$2,660,015.
+Gross exploration expenditures totaled \$1,685,722 of which \$411,124 was recovered from partners. - In North America, the Company received approximately US\$286,000 in revenue from the Carlin Trend Royalty Claim Block ("Leeville") that covers portions of Newmont Mining Corporation's ("Newmont") underground operations on the Northern Carlin Trend in Nevada.
+Newmont's Turf No. 3 Vent Shaft Project, which will impact "greater Leeville", is on schedule for completion in late 2015 (see Newmont's 10-Q and 10-K filings for 2014).
+Also in North America, the Company initiated a new sediment-hosted copper program. - Subsequent to quarter's end, EMX announced the execution of an Exploration and Option to Purchase agreement with Kennecott Exploration Company, part of the Rio Tinto Group, for the Superior West copper-molybdenum project near Superior, Arizona (see EMX news release dated May 4, 2015).
+Kennecott may earn a 100% interest in the project by completing US\$5,500,000 in exploration expenditures and making cash payments totaling US\$1,149,187, after which EMX will retain a 2% NSR in addition to annual AMR and certain project milestone payments. - In Turkey, partner Çolakoglu Ticari Yatirim A.S. ("Çolakoglu") advised that its 2014 Akarca exploration program further expanded and defined known zones of epithermal gold and silver mineralization, and also identified new targets for follow-up.
 At the Balya lead-zinc-silver royalty property, where EMX holds an uncapped 4% net smelter return ("NSR") royalty interest, owner and operator Dedeman Madencilik San ve Tic.
-A.S. advised that it re-initiated shaft sinking and underground development work in January 2015. - In Europe, the Company has a 0.5% NSR royalty that covers Reservoir Minerals Inc's share of minerals and metals mined from the Cukaru Peki discovery in Serbia, which is being advanced with Timok Project joint venture partner Freeport (45% Reservoir, 55% Freeport).
-A milestone was achieved in 2014 with a first time NI 43-101 copper-gold resource, and in March, 2015 Reservoir announced that the project was moving forward toward completion of a scoping study.
-In Scandinavia, Eurasian initiated a program of project acquisition at minimal cost in Norway, while reducing expenditures in Sweden. - In Australia, Eurasian executed an agreement with North Queensland Mining Pty Ltd. to acquire EMX's Koonenberry exploration licenses.
-All of EMX's interests in the Koonenberry gold project are now being advanced by partner companies, with Eurasian retaining various royalty interests that cover the entire project area. - In New Zealand, Eurasian executed a definitive agreement with Land & Mineral Limited ("L&M"), a privately-held Australian company, to acquire the Neavesville gold-silver project for work obligations, staged payments, milestone payments based upon JORC reserves, and commercial production payments.

-• EMX is a strategic investor in IG Copper LLC ("IGC"), a privately held company that is in a joint venture with Freeport on the Malmyzh copper-gold porphyry discovery in Far East Russia (51% IGC, 49% Freeport).
-IGC completed drafts of project reports for review and approval by the relevant Russian Federation agencies.
-As well, IGC advised it had acquired the 260 square kilometer Salasinskaya property located 20 kilometers from IGC's 390 square kilometer Shelekhovo gold-silver-copper project.
-The Salasinskaya and Shelekhovo properties are both outside of the Malmyzh joint venture and 100% controlled by IGC.
+A.S. ("Dedeman") advised that it re-initiated shaft sinking and underground development work in January 2015. - In Europe, the Company has a 0.5% NSR royalty that covers Reservoir Minerals Inc's share of minerals and metals mined from the Cukaru Peki discovery in Serbia.
+In March, 2015 Reservoir announced that the project was moving toward completion of a scoping study.
+In Scandinavia, Eurasian continued a program of project acquisition at minimal cost in Norway. - EMX is a strategic investor in IG Copper LLC ("IGC"), a privately held company that is in a joint venture with Freeport on the Malmyzh copper-gold porphyry discovery in Far East Russia (51% IGC, 49% Freeport).
+IGC submitted Malmyzh project reports for review and approval by the relevant Russian Federation agencies.